monaahassan/team-builder/README.md

 - [ ] Follow the steps above to edit members.
 This is difficult to do, and the architecture is tough.
 But it is a great skill to practice!
 Pay attention the the implementation details, and to the architecture.
 There are many ways to accomplish this.
 When you finish, can you think of another way?
 - [ ] Build another layer of your App so that you can keep track of multiple teams, each with their own encapsulated list of team members.
 - [ ] Look into the various strategies around form validation.
 What happens if you try to enter a number as a team-members name?
 Does your App allow for that?
 Should it?
-What happens if you try and enter a function as the value to one of your fields?
+What ha ppens if you try and enter a function as the value to one of your fields?
 How could this be dangerous?
 How might you prevent it?
 - [ ] Style the forms.
-There are some subtle browser defaults for input tags that might need to be overwritten based on their state (active, focus, hover, etc.); Keep those CSS skill sharp.
+There are some subtle browser defaults for input tags that might need to be overwritten based on their state (active, focus, hover, etc.); Keep those CSS skill sharp. -->

 ## Submission Format